idlab-discover/pc-webrtc-m2m/README.md

 ### Realsense

-Capturing is done with a using a [custom Dll](TODO).
+Capturing is done with a [custom Dll](point_cloud_capturer/).
 If you plan to make changes to it, you will have to manually copy it into the `Plugins` directory after building it.

 Currently the application only supports Intel Realsense cameras as a means to capture the point clouds.
 Make sure your system has the nessecary libraries and drivers installed.
 If this is not the case follow the instructions below: